yunqing-me/AdAM/README.md

 ## Evaluate our method on more GAN architectures

 To evaluate the effectiveness of our method, we further provide the implementation of ProGAN.
-Please find the anonymous link: `https://drive.google.com/drive/folders/1aVfKnUIRKmFHODGeF4vvcNeMZC7H5E8A?usp=sharing`, which includs the Importance Probing and Adapataion implementations.
+Please find below: `https://drive.google.com/drive/folders/1aVfKnUIRKmFHODGeF4vvcNeMZC7H5E8A?usp=sharing`, which includs the Importance Probing and Adapataion implementations.

 ## Visualize the Important Kernels identified in Probing Stage.